ShiJbey/minerva/docs/agent-behavior-systems.md

 Behaviors are divided into different pools based on the types of agents that can perform the behavior, and each pool is assigned to a system.
 Below is a list of Minerva's behavior systems and what types of behaviors/actions they manage.
 Each system is run once each timestep.
-The systems calculate a utility score for all eligible behaviors for a given agent and randomly choses one to perform from the top scoring behaviors.
+The systems calculate a utility score for all eligible behaviors for a given agent and randomly chooses one to perform from the top scoring behaviors.

 - `CharacterBehaviorsSystem`: Handles basic character behaviors like getting a job, getting married, sex, committing marriage infidelity, and having children.